May Contain: Egg, Fish, Mustard, Peanuts, Sesame, Shellfish, Soy, Tree Nuts, and other sources of Gluten.

 - Pick and chop basil and parsley leaves.

-- Drain turkey scallopini and pat dry with paper towel.
+- Drain turkey and pat dry with paper towel.

-- Cut turkey into 1 inch pieces.
+- Slice turkey into roughly even 1 inch pieces.
 Season with salt and pepper.

 - Heat 2 tbsp. olive oil in a large wide saucepan over medium-high.